 Signals enable you to tell other road users that you are changing your direction or position on the road.
-Because of this, knowing when and how to give signals is a very important part of being a safe driver.
+Because of this, knowing when and how to give signals is a very important part of being a safe road user.

 You must signal for at least three seconds before you: